-That was so me.
-I had many reasons to change before things started to fall apart, but I used my busyness as an excuse.
-I didn’t think I had time to pay attention to what was going on in my own life and heart.
 Author Elaine St. James has said, “One of the reasons we keep our lives so complicated is so we won’t have to listen to our inner voice telling us what we need to do to make our lives work better.”
-I was scared to acknowledge what was going on because once I did, I knew I’d have to change everything.

-It doesn’t matter which of these 10 essential edits you start with.
-Pick the one you are curious about, or the one you think could bring a smile to your face today.
+Choose one of these 10 essential edits to help make your life better.
+Pick the one you are curious about, or the one you think would make you smile or reduce the most amount of stress.

 In many cases, our closets are a reflection of our chaotic lives.
 Become more intentional with the choices hanging in your closet, and you’ll become inspired to do the same in other areas of your home and life.
 Consider a 3 month experiment to test the power of dressing with less.

 Edit out the stress of debt, even if it takes years.
-Learn from Cait and Dave.
-If debt isn’t an issue, but overspending is, try a purchase pause or trade shopping for self-care.
+If debt isn’t an issue but overspending is, try a purchase pause or trade shopping for self-care.
 When money isn’t the driving force behind every decision you make, you can begin to create a life around what you love instead of what you owe.